-The Covid-19 pandemic, which has flattened economic activities around the world and along with its demand and prices for oil, is causing an acute dollar shortage in Nigeria.
+The Covid-19 pandemic, which has dampened economic activities around the world and along with, demand and prices for oil, is causing an acute dollar shortage in Nigeria.

 Besides the evaporation of the Government’s oil dollar revenues, virtually no one is bringing new dollars into Nigeria, and existing investors in Nigerian bonds are seeking to sell and exit.
 The problem is that they have to buy dollars to repatriate their capital and profit, but the Central Bank of Nigeria has very little to sell to them or to Nigerian businesses seeking dollars to pay for imported inputs.

 Analysts said these trapped investors are reinvesting funds in high-yielding central bank bills while they await enough (dollar) liquidity to get their funds out.
 The Federal Government Bond Auction for April 2020 was oversubscribed last Wednesday, April 22.
 The Debt Management Office (DMO) said it offered N60 billion ($154 million) Bonds across three (3) tenors to investors at the Auction – N20 billion each for the 5-Year, 15-Year, and 30-Year tenors.
 According to the DMO, the total subscriptions received through competitive bids for the 3 instruments were N275.67 billion ($707.8 million), indicating an overall subscription level of 459%.
 Patience Oniha, the DMO Director-General, said demand was very strong for all the instruments offered at the auction.

 EXPLAINER: How Portfolio Investors Help Stabilise the Exchange Rate